 3. The Hispanic world is defined in its broadest sense to include all Hispanic and Lusophone regions (including, for example, Latin America).
 Visual arts are defined in their broadest sense to include all material and visual culture, including film and photography.

 4. The essay must not have been previously published and must not have been awarded any national or international prize.
-A note of any departmental prizes awarded to it must accompany the entrant’s real name and address.
+A note of any departmental prizes awarded to it should accompany the email by which the submission is sent.

-5. Essays may be up to 8,000 words in length, including bibliography (though this is not not necessary if full footnotes are given), all notes and appendices.
-Entrants are encouraged to submit shorter pieces, however.
+5. Essays may be up to 10,000 words in length, including bibliography (though this is not not necessary if full footnotes are given), all notes and appendices.
 Shorter submissions will not be penalised on grounds of length, but overlength essays will be refused.
 A word count and a summary of up to 250 words (additional to the work total) must be included.
 Submissions in the form of photo essays or videos (up to 25 minutes in length) will also be considered.

 6. The submission should demonstrate original thinking.
-It may be based on a dissertation, and may involve original research, although essays based on a survey of secondary material will also be considered if they are of suitable quality.
-However, the essay should be self-contained and especially prepared for this competition.
+It may be based on a dissertation, and may involve original research, although submissions based on a survey of secondary material will also be considered if they are of suitable quality.
+However, the submission should be self-contained and especially prepared for this competition.

 8. The winning essay may be considered for publication in the visual arts issue of Hispanic Research Journal, subject to the usual process of refereeing, and to acceptance by the Editors, whose decision on this is final.
 In the event of the essay being accepted for publication, some reworking may be required.
 Essays may not be offered for publication elsewhere while they are sub judice.

 9. In the case of any dispute about the award, the decision of the ARTES Essay Medal Committee shall be final.